armin/editorconfig-cli

 --dir -d Define the directory to scan.
 By default, the current working directory is used.

 --exclude -e Directories to exclude from scan.
-Multiple values are allowed.
+Multiple and comma-separated values are allowed.

---disable-auto-exclude -a Disables exclusion of files ignored by root .gitignore file (when given).
+--disable-auto-exclude -a Disables automatic exclusion of files listed in the root .gitignore file (if present).

 --git-only -g Ignores all excludes and scans for all files known to Git.
 Requires git binary to be present.